Data-Driven Marketing: Definition & How To Do It

 • Identify buttons, links, and CTAs that get the most clicks, and those that need improvement.

 • Understand how far down visitors typically scroll on your pages.
-This helps you prioritize major information placement.
+This helps you prioritize where to place major information.

 Session recordings take website user behavior a step further.